 - To kill bacteria reliably, hamburgers have to be cooked until “well done” (160 degrees Fahrenheit), ground poultry to 165 degrees, and poultry parts to 180 degrees.

-- Do not use an implement (e.g., a knife) for cooked meat or any other food after using it on raw meat.
+- Don’t reuse cooking tools for cooked meat or any other food after using it on raw meat.

 - Cook with less intense heat and lower temperatures.

 - Flip often when grilling meat, poultry, or fish.